MultiD822/CS_240/Algorithm 4/Mergesort_and_Quicksort/README.md

 ### Merge Sort Explanation:

 ### Merge Sort in Programming Language:
- MergeSort(array)
+ MergeSort(array);
-  Call sortArray(array, 0, array.length - 1)
+  Call sortArray(array, 0, array.length - 1);

-sortArray(data, lowIndex, highIndex)
+sortArray(data, lowIndex, highIndex);
-  if highIndex - lowIndex >= 1
+  if highIndex - lowIndex >= 1;
-    middleValue1 = (lowIndex + highIndex) / 2
+    middleValue1 = (lowIndex + highIndex) / 2;
-    middleValue2 = middleValue1 + 1
+    middleValue2 = middleValue1 + 1;
-    Call sortArray(data, lowIndex, middleValue1)
+    Call sortArray(data, lowIndex, middleValue1);
-    Call sortArray(data, middleValue2, highIndex)
+    Call sortArray(data, middleValue2, highIndex);
-    Call mergeArrays(data, lowIndex, middleValue1, middleValue2, highIndex)
+    Call mergeArrays(data, lowIndex, middleValue1, middleValue2, highIndex);

-mergeArrays(arrayData, lowIndex, middleValue1, middleValue2, highIndex)
+mergeArrays(arrayData, lowIndex, middleValue1, middleValue2, highIndex);
-  Initialize combinedArrays with the same length as arrayData Merge the arrays until reaching the end of either array If the left array is empty, copy the remaining elements from the right array If the right array is empty, copy the remaining elements from the left array Copy values back into the original array
+  Initialize combinedArrays with the same length as arrayData;
+  Merge the arrays until reaching the end of either array;
+  If the left array is empty, copy the remaining elements from the right array;
+  If the right array is empty, copy the remaining elements from the left array;
+  Copy values back into the original array;

 - Quick Sort Explanation: